 Who Can Enroll

-Individuals eligible to enroll for units of CPE have completed a written application and an admissions interview.
+Individuals eligible to enroll for units of Level I/II CPE have completed a written application and an admissions interview.
 Applicants demonstrate an ability to participate in CPE, usually by completing at least 18 credits in theological studies.